Dafabet

-Dafabet is an online betting site.
-The company was founded on 7 November 2004 and is headquartered in Makati, Philippines.
+Dafabet is an online betting and gambling site.
+The company was founded in November 2004 and is headquartered in Makati, Philippines.

 History

-Dafabet was founded on November 7, 2004, in Makati, Philippines under the subsidiary of the privately-owned company AsianBGE licensed by Cagayan Economic Zone Authority (CEZA) and regulated by First Cagayan Leisure and Resorts (FCLRC).
+Dafabet was founded in November 2004, in Makati, Philippines under the subsidiary of the privately owned company AsianBGE licensed by Cagayan Economic Zone Authority (CEZA) and regulated by First Cagayan Leisure and Resorts (FCLRC).
 The company operated first in Asian countries then later advertised its UK presence by sponsoring football clubs such as Bournemouth, Norwich City, Aston Villa, Blackburn Rovers, Sunderland FC, Burnley FC, Everton FC and Celtic FC.
 The company owns a remote UK license under AsianBGE (Isle of Man) Limited, managed and regulated by The Gambling Commission in Great Britain.

 Services

-Dafabet features In-Play gaming for sports events such as FIFA World Cup, Barclays Premier League, National Basketball Association, US Open, and Ultimate Fighting Championship.
+Dafabet offers in-play gambling for sports events such as FIFA World Cup, Barclays Premier League, National Basketball Association, US Open, and Ultimate Fighting Championship.
 It has a partnership with ONEworks to process customer data.
-Dafabet provides live streaming and broadcasting of sporting events on the internet in order for the players to ensure the right outcomes.
-Its gaming platform is provided by Playtech, a leading software provider for Dafabet's casino online games, poker, slots and arcade games.
+Dafabet provides live streaming and broadcasting of sporting events on the internet.
+Its gambling platform is provided by Playtech, a software provider for Dafabet's casino online games, poker, slots and arcade games.

-Dafabet offers an online affiliate programme for website owners and advertisers, who can earn commissions by referring players to Dafabet’s betting platform.
+Dafabet offers an online affiliate programme for website owners and advertisers, who can earn commissions by referring players to Dafabet's betting platform.